Kevin is Professor of Governance and Development in the School and his research interests are in the areas of:

 Having been failed by the market and the state, our most deprived communities need to build up their own assets through community-based social enterprises.
 I sought to make the case for community enterprise in The Collective Entrepreneur, a report commissioned by the Charity Bank and Community Housing Cymru and co-authored with Adam Price.
 We argued that social enterprises needed a smart state not a shrunken state to realize their potential, an argument that runs completely counter to the conventional political wisdom in Britain today, where a pre-Keynesian mantra would have us believe that austerity budgets are the best route to sustainable economic growth.
 Our report sought to demonstrate, on empirical and theoretical grounds, that this mantra, while it may serve other purposes, does not serve the cause of our most deprived communities, all of which have an above-average dependence on the public sector.

 My public engagement work in this field has covered international and local assignments.
 I have worked for the European Commission and the OECD and, in 2002-2003, I acted as the advisor to the House of Commons select committee inquiry on regional disparities in the UK (the outcome of which was the select committee report Reducing Regional Disparities in Prosperity).
-On the local front I am currently the Chair of the Centre for Regeneration Excellence in Wales (CREW), which was created by the Welsh Government to disseminate good practice in Wales.
+As Dean of Engagement for Cardiff University many of my engagement activities concern the University's Flagship Engagement Projects which cover Community Journalism, City-Regions, Wales for Africa and Community Engagement in Cardiff and Merthyr.

 - Making Local Food Work.
 Forecast for the Future: Scaling Up the Community Food Sector.
 Research by Cardiff University for the Making Local Food Work Programme

 - Delivering Sustainability: The Creative Procurement of School Food in Italy and the UK (ESRC)

 - Home Grown: The New Era of School Feeding (World Food Programme)